 I think back to a few years ago when I was stopped at a red light with my daughter in the backseat.
 Out of nowhere, the car behind me glided right into my rear-end.
-A quick apology and an offer to foot the bill to replace my bumper – he’d clearly been texting while he hit me.
+A quick apology and an offer to foot the bill to replace my bumper.
+He’d clearly been distracted while driving – texting – when he hit me.

 My own family has been impacted multiple times by careless drivers and avoidable accidents that could have been prevented.
 My husband was hit head-on traveling 55mph when a drunk driver flew across a median and ran into him, flipping his car three times.
 Fortunately, with every accident we’ve been in – we’ve all walked away without a scratch.
 Others haven’t been so lucky.
 There are an estimated 9 people killed each day from distracted driving alone.

 Distracted driving is a well-known problem that many industries are tackling from a variety of angles, though insurance companies top that list.
 That’s because insurers understand how expensive distracted driving can be in terms of loss costs and the significant risk it puts policyholders of injury or worse.

 We know distracted driving is dangerous.
 And in the insurance industry, we possess unique tools to help make the roads safer.
 If you work for an insurance company or love the industry like me, here’s my take on how to reduce distracted driving, lower costs, and save lives using insurance tools:

 - Collect and analyze mobile phone telematics data.
 Without measurable data, your strategies for distracted driving prevention are only guesses.

 - Measure the distracted driving behaviors that contribute to the frequency and severity of accidents.
 Not all distracted driving attribute to the same level of risk.

 - Consider phone usage and how to reduce distracted driving by assessing how often drivers pick up their devices during trips.